VPN FOR WHAT

 What is L2TP ideal for?

-L2Tp is not for users who want to unblock Hulu or stream Netflix.
+L2TP is not for users who want to unblock Hulu or stream Netflix.
 Modern VPN protocols like OpenVPN and WireGuard can provide fast streaming and downloading speeds with top-notch security.
-Additionally, it is not something I would recommend for online gaming since it requires higher speed and lower ping.
+Additionally, it is not something I would recommend for online gaming, which requires higher speed and lower ping.

 However, if you are looking forward to building your own VPN, L2TP is a good option.